The Ultimate Guide How to Travel With A Cat by Plane, Train & Car

 What should you pack for your cat?

 Make sure you pack the kitty essentials!
 If your cat has favorite items that keep them happy, don’t forget them!
 Whether it’s a special type of treat, their favorite blanket, or a beloved toy, this is the key to keeping your cat comfortable in their new environment.
+You may want to bring along something like a portable cat scratcher (to use once you reach your destination, not in the car or on the plane!) or a play tent so you can let your cat safely enjoy the outdoors.
 You must pack enough food and water for your furry feline, as well, in order to avoid a hangry traveler.

 How long can cats hold their poop/pee?